ponylang/pony-tutorial/docs/exceptions/exceptions.md

 __Do I have to provide an error handler?__ No. The try block will catch any errors regardless.
 If you don't provide an error handler then no other action will be taken.

-If you want to do something that might raise an error, but you don't care if it does you can simply put in it a try block without an else.
+If you want to do something that might raise an error, but you don't care if it does you can just put in it a try block without an else.

 ```
 try